Editor in chief

 Janice Cooper, PhD, MPA, lives in Liberia where she works with Carter Center as the Country Representative for Health and Program Lead for Mental Health.
 She has a PhD in Health Policy from Harvard University and a Masters in Public Administration from Columbia University both in the USA.
 Prior to joining the Carter in 2010, Janice Cooper was the Interim Director for the National Center for Children in Poverty at Columbia University, where her focus was on children’s mental health.
 A native Liberian, Cooper's work focuses on training mid-level clinicians to provide mental health services, integrating mental health into primary care, stigma reduction and support for policy robust mental health practice in Liberia.
 To date the program has trained over 260 mental health clinicians, 66 of whom specialize in children and adolescents and supports mental health service delivery in two counties.
 She and her team's current work also focuses on building mental health capacity at the community level.

-Mark Jordans, PhD, is a child psychologist.
-He is Director Research and Development with the NGO War Child Holland, in Amsterdam, the Netherlands and a Senior Lecturer at the Centre for Global Mental Health at King’s College London.
-His work focuses on the development, implementation and evaluation of psychosocial and mental health care systems in low and middle income countries, especially for children in adversity and in fragile states.
-He is co-founder of, and senior advisor to, TPO Nepal, a mental health NGO in Nepal, where he has worked between 1999 and 2011.
+His work focuses on the development, implementation and evaluation of psychosocial and mental health care systems in low and middle income countries, especially for children in adversities and in fragile states.
+He is the founder and Senior Technical Advisor of TPO Nepal, a mental health NGO in Nepal, where he worked between 1999 and 2011.

 Peter Ventevogel, former Editor in chief, MD, PhD, is a psychiatrist and anthropologist.
 He has extensive experience with mental health and psychosocial support in humanitarian settings.
 His special interest goes out to integrating mental health into general health care and to mental health of conflict affected populations, particularly refugees.
 In 2013, Peter ended his term as Editor in Chief to become the Senior Mental Health Officer at the UNHCR (United Nations High Commissioner for Refugees) in Geneva.
 In 2016 he defended his doctoral dissertation ‘Borderlands of Mental Health, Explorations in Medical Anthropology, Psychiatric Epidemiology and Health Systems Strengthening in Afghanistan and Burundi.

-Anica Mikuš Kos, MD (Foundation Together, Lubljana, Slovenia); Kenneth E. Miller, PhD (War Child Holland)
+Anica Mikuš Kos, MD (Foundation Together, Lubljana, Slovenia)

 Brandon Hamber, PhD (University of Ulster, UK)

-Daya Somasundaram, MD, PhD (University of Adelaide, Australia)
+Daya Somasundaram, BA, MBBS, MD (psych), FRCPsycH, FRANZCP, FSLCP (University of Adelaide, Australia)

 Derrick Silove, MD (University of New South Wales, Sydney, Australia)